Xiaorui-Huang/twitch-recorder/README.md

 Not gonna help a Mac user🙂‍↔️

-(Fine, just go to [https://brew.sh/](https://brew.sh/) and figure it out yourself.
+(Fine, just go to [https://brew.sh/](https://brew.sh/) and figure it out yourself, just use `brew` instead of `scoop`.
 Mac might even have Python pre-installed, idk.)

+**Linux**

+You guys are computer wizards, donno why you are here reading this...

 ## Installation